 Checking the Coolant Level in Your Land Rover

-Engine coolant is a water-based liquid that keeps your engine at the optimal running temperature, and has a lower freezing point and higher boiling point than water so as to not let your Land Rover engine be affected by weather and temperature variations.
+Engine coolant is a water-based liquid that keeps an engine running at its optimal temperature.
+Engine coolant has a lower freezing point and higher boiling point than water so as to not let your Land Rover engine be affected by weather and temperature variations.
 There are two main types of engine coolant:

 - Green-colored coolant: Based on inorganic acid technology and usually lasts for about 36,000 miles.
 This coolant type is typically used in older vehicles.

 - Orange coolant: Based on organic acid technology and usually lasts up to 150,000 miles.
 This coolant type is typically used in newer vehicles.